Data Processor Agreement

 Location: Data Centers and Security: https://sentry.io/security/.

-Legal Transfer Mechanism: For personal information that Sentry receive from the European Union, Sentry has certified its compliance with the EU-U.S. Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from the EU countries. https://sentry.io/privacy/#eu-us-privacy-shield.
+Legal Transfer Mechanism: For personal information that Sentry receive from the European Union, Sentry are using Standard Contractual Clauses and have also certified its compliance with the EU-U.S. Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from the EU countries. https://sentry.io/privacy/.

-Assisting the Data Processor with: Web development error monitoring for the Data Processor’s internal use.
+Assisting the Data Processor with: Web development error monitoring for the Data Processor’s internal use1